Abstract representations of events arise from mental errors in learning and memory: Results

+Together, the total cost of a distribution $Q$ is its free energy $F(Q) = \beta E(Q) - S(Q)$, where $\beta$ is the inverse temperature parameter, which quantifies the relative value that the brain places on accuracy versus efficiency.\cite{Ortega-01} In this way, our assumption about resource constraints in the brain leads to a particular form for $P$: it should be the distribution that minimizes $F(Q)$, namely the Boltzmann distribution\cite{Jaynes-01}

-where $Z$ is the normalizing constant or partition function (see Methods).
-Interestingly, free energy arguments similar to the one presented here have become increasingly utilized as a way to formalize constraints on cognitive functions,\cite{Friston-01, Ortega-01} with applications from bounded-rational decision making\cite{Ortega-01} to human action, perception, and learning under temporal or computational limitations.\cite{Ortega-02, Griffiths-01, Gershman-02, Shenhav-01} Taken together, Eqs. (\ref{B}-\ref{Boltzmann}) define our maximum entropy model of people's internal transition estimates $\hat{A}$.
+where $Z$ is the normalizing constant (see Methods).
+Free energy arguments similar to the one presented here have been used increasingly to formalize constraints on cognitive functions,\cite{Friston-01, Ortega-01} with applications from active inference\cite{Friston-04} and Bayesian learning under uncertainty\cite{Friston-01} to human action and perception with temporal or computational limitations.\cite{Ortega-01, Ortega-02, Gershman-02} Taken together, Eqs. (\ref{B}-\ref{Boltzmann}) define our maximum entropy model of people's internal transition estimates $\hat{A}$.

 To gain an intuition for the model, we consider the infinite-time limit, such that the transition estimates become independent of the particular random walk chosen for analysis.
 Given a transition matrix $A$, one can show that the asymptotic estimates in our model are equivalent to an average over walks of various lengths, $\hat{A} = \sum_{\Delta t} P(\Delta t) A^{\Delta t + 1}$, which, in turn, can be fashioned into the following analytic expression,